shaltut/cbsi_inv_sys/readme.txt

-	Errors Found:
+Errors Found That Need Fixin':
 	--- Found another possible error...
 The "Equipment Checked Out Today" table on the index.php page displays checkouts that are over a day old as long as the user stays logged in..
 When they log out and log back in, the table gets reset (realizes that the data in those tables arent from the current day.)
-		--- I believe this is because the table is populated only once (when the user logs in) then, as long as they log in, the table never checks for and prunes outdated rows.
+		- I believe this is because the table is populated only once (when the user logs in) then, as long as they log in, the table never checks for and prunes outdated rows.
-		---Im gonna start looking into this, but I have a feeling its a bigger problem than it looks.
+		- Im gonna start looking into this, but I have a feeling its a bigger problem than it looks.
+	--- Sorting by IDs doesnt work on any page, and sorting doesnt work at all on the table in check.php (return equipment)
+	--- Search field not working in sites.php

 ========================================================================
 Hosting AWS VS GoDaddy